themaddoctor/linux-mybook-tools/README.md

 but mounting is not possible.
 Decryption is possible with a C program if you have Xcode for compiling and sufficient room for disk images.

-Try ReallyMine for decrypting disk images on Mac, Windows, and linux. https://github.com/andlabs/reallymine
+Try ReallyMine for creating decrypted disk images on Mac, Windows, and linux. https://github.com/andlabs/reallymine